khoaxuantu/Block-Programming-UI-Layout/README.md

 ### File handling
 By clicking the *File* button, the drop down list of file actions will be displayed, and you can start opening, saving or closing their file.

+**Note:** I have not finished the file handling functions, so there will be nothing if you click on these buttons.

 ![](/README_resources/1.png)

 ### Documentation